splunk/observability-workshop/content/en/tko/session-5/docs/check-navigator.md

 At the top of the side panel, click on the Expand icon ![expand-sidebar.png](../images/expand-sidebar.png) which takes you to the full screen tab of the currently displayed resource, which in this case is a Node, so we end up on the Node Details Tab.

-Node Details shows you lots of great detail about what is happening on this Node, with charts for total CPU Usage, Mem Usage, Network traffic etc for all the Pods running on the Node with a list of any Events just to the right of these Charts.
+Node Details shows you lots of great detail about what is happening on this Node, with charts for total CPU Usage, Memory Usage, Network traffic etc for all the Pods running on the Node with a list of any Events just to the right of these Charts.

 You also have scrollable table views of both the Workloads and Containers running on the Node.
 Clicking on any of the names in the tables will reopen the side panel with the appropriate panes for either Workloads or Containers.
 Each of these can then also be expanded just like you did with the Node side panel, by clicking the expand button ![expand-sidebar.png](../images/expand-sidebar.png)